AWS Environments

 9. On the Review page, enter a policy name.

-For example, to designate that this policy is for the instance profiles used by StreamSets, you might enter the name StreamSets-Instance-Profile-Policy.
+For example, to designate that this policy is for the instance profiles used by IBM StreamSets, you might enter the name StreamSets-Instance-Profile-Policy.

 10. Click Create policy.